samken600/3YP/project_workspace/README.md

 sudo make install
 ```

 See the README within the directory for more detailed information.
+Potential fixes for common issues can be found [here](https://github.com/RIOT-OS/RIOT/wiki/OpenOCD).
+A common one is LIBUSB_ERROR_ACCESS.
+In openocd/contrib, there should be a `.rules` file called something like `60-openocd.rules`.
+This can be copied to your udev rules directory (/etc/udev/rules.d/), which should fix this issue.

 ## Building and flashing the programs